- Parents Home

 Here are a few of the medical personnel or specialists you might encounter:

-Specialists: Some doctors are experts in different fields, like cardiology (the heart and circulatory system), pulmonology (the lungs), or oncology (cancer care).
+- Specialists: Some doctors are experts in specific fields, like cardiology (the heart and circulatory system), pulmonology (the lungs), or oncology (cancer care).

-Intern or resident: Interns and residents are doctors who are training in a specialty such as pediatrics or surgery.
+- Medical student, intern, or resident: These are doctors-in-training or doctors who are learning a specialty such as pediatrics or surgery.